bitdevelopment/yii2-validators/README.md

 	- WordCount Validator
 	- ReCaptcha Validator and InputWidget

+Recaptcha validator and InputWidget is having new features:
+  - Compatible with Pjax
+  - Added ability to have more than one ReCaptcha widget on same page

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
 Check the [composer.json](https://github.com/bitdevelopment/yii2-validators/blob/master/composer.json) for this extension's requirements and dependencies.